Note: Exercises in gray are those that appear in the Introduction. Feel free to skip these if you have already completed them.

 print("It's not a leap year!")

-4. Pick any word and declare it as a variable.
-Write a conditional statement (if, elif, else) that checks your word for the conditions below.
+) that checks your word for the conditions below.
 Print different messagess that describe the word if it satisfies any of the individual conditions.

 testword = "google"